BIM CFO talks retailing in Turkey after the coup

 As more rating agencies prepare to downgrade the republic's creditworthiness, international investors look on with a wary eye.

-The executive committee member and CFO of leading grocer BIM clearly believes that modern self-service retailers still have strong growth prospects in what has been a dynamic threshold economy.
+Despite this, Haluk Dortluoğlu, executive committee member and CFO of leading grocer BIM, clearly believes, that modern self-service retailers still have strong growth prospects in what has been a dynamic threshold economy.

 A BIM discount store in Istanbul